tsclean/scaffold/README.md

    scaffold create:adapter --name=[adapter name] --orm=[orm name] --manager=[database manager]
 ```

-**_Structure that generates the task:_**

-2. This command generates two files, the class that communicates with the service through the gateway and the provider resolves the dependencies of this communication.

-**`This configuration must be done manually.`**

-    Service configuration.

-    app.ts configuration.

 ## Controller Generation

 1. The **`scaffold create:controller`** command will generate a controller in the **`infrastructure layer`**,